 Liverpool is home to the International Business Festival.
-In 2016, the festival attracted around 25,000 visitors; a fifth of these were from London and the South East.
+In 2016, the festival attracted around 25,000 visitors; a fifth of these was from London and the South East.

 It attracted delegates and investors from over 100 countries.
 The festival ran for three weeks and helped facilitate deals worth an estimated £250m.

 A new 12-storey hospital, Royal Liverpool Hospital, worth £429m, will provide 650 beds, 18 state-of-the-art theatres, 23 wards and units, a large clinical research facility and cancer centre.
 The hospital is set to open in 2017/18.

 Over the last decade, Liverpool has attracted over £5 billion of physical investment, according to Invest Liverpool.